Edythe Kirchmaier, January 22, 1908-October 24, 2015

-A 40-year volunteer for Direct Relief in Santa Barbara, CA, Mrs. Kirchmaier currently spends her Tuesdays writing thank you letters to donors.
-She drives herself to work and is fondly known as Edythe among the agency's many volunteers and staff members.
+Edythe Kirchmaier, the University of Chicago School of Social Service Administration's oldest known former student, turned 107 on January 22, 2015.
+A 40-year volunteer for Direct Relief in Santa Barbara, CA, Mrs. Kirchmaier spent her Tuesdays writing thank you letters to donors.
+She drove herself to work and was fondly known as Edythe among the agency's many volunteers and staff members.

 Direct Relief is a leading humanitarian medical relief organization, active in 70 countries and all 50 U.S. states.
 To honor the active centenarian and celebrate her 105th birthday two years ago, Direct Relief hosted a Facebook application called Edythe's 105th Birthday Challenge that allowed people to wish her a happy birthday by lighting a candle on the world's largest virtual birthday cake and becoming a fan of her beloved charity.
 The goal of Edythe's 105th Birthday Challenge was to generate 105,000 birthday wishes, which will equate to 105,000 Facebook fans for Direct Relief and make her birthday wish come true.
 Direct Relief now has more than 130,000 fans.